rxndom5/flippr/Readme.md

 # Budget App

 **Budget App** is a full-stack personal finance application designed to help users manage their budgets, track transactions, set savings goals, earn achievements, and receive insightful notifications.
-Built with a Flask backend and a React frontend, it leverages a MySQL database for data persistence and Grok AI (via Groq API) for transaction categorization and financial insights.
-This project was developed for a hackathon, emphasizing user-friendly design and real-time financial tracking.
+Built with a Flask backend and a React frontend, it leverages a MySQL database for data persistence , A Chatbot for personal advice on transactions and Grok AI (via Groq API) for transaction categorization and financial insights.

 ---
 updated latest UI